hisondev/hisonvue/README.md

 - Fully tree-shakable
 - Scoped styles for easy integration
 - Minimal and clean API
+- Automatic global type support for Nuxt and Vite projects
 - CSS can be easily imported from the package

 ---